Please click on the link below to visit the full, country specific entry requirements for this programme.

 This module develops students' critical evaluation of advanced financial accounting issues and places this within the international accounting context.
 Topics covered include the accounting treatments of taxation, pensions and share-based payments.
 The module also introduces theoretical foundations and empirical research on issues of relevance to accounting practitioners and accounting regulators in topic areas such as earnings management, building on and extending the basics introduced in other modules.

-And any three of:
+And any three of the following modules:

 For full descriptions of these modules go to Undergraduate Courses | Lancaster University.